qtumproject/documents/en/qtumrepo/README.md

-# Using QTUM official Repository on Ubuntu 16.04-19.04, Debian and Archlinux
+# Using QTUM official Repository on Linux